A violin is a fragile wooden instrument.

 Check For Unwinding Or Frayed Strings

 The goal here is to change the strings that are in danger of snapping.
 You wouldn’t want a string snapping under the tension and scratching your violin, or worse, your face.
+Make sure the tuning pegs are not slipping or too tight, too.

 Protecting the violin is not just about protecting the sound of the violin, but the value of it as well.
 As mentioned before, good violins can grow in value over time.
 Every scratch or chip on the violin can cost hundreds of dollars in the long run.